A Florida beach wedding is something you’ll never forget! Here we tell you what places are the best for a ceremony!

 Miami’s South Beach: this is a vibrant city beach perfect for sunbathing and people watching on Florida’s Atlantic coast.
 The beautiful nearby Art Deco neighborhood is also worth a visit.
 There is always something to see and do here, day and night.

-Key West: sits at the southernmost end of U.S. Route 1.
-Known for famous residents, such as Ernest Hemingway and Jimmy Buffet, the Key offers several fine beaches.
+Key West: sitting at the southernmost end of U.S. Route 1, Key West is known for famous residents, such as Ernest Hemingway and Jimmy Buffet.
+Key West is a beloved beach wedding destination in Florida but offers several fine beaches for those who seek relaxing.
 In addition to the popular Smather’s beach, smaller spots include pet-friendly Higg’s beach and Ft.
-Zachary Taylor Historic Park, which boasts a Civil War-era fort.
+Zachary Taylor Historic Park, which boasts a Civil War fort.

 Beach activities in Florida